-Incidence density ("force of morbidity" or "force of mortality")

-- perhaps the most fundamental measure of the occurrence of illness - is the number of new cases divided by the populationtime (person-years of observation) in which they occur.
+Incidence density ("force of morbidity" or "force of mortality") - perhaps the most fundamental measure of the occurrence of illness - is the number of new cases divided by the population-time (person-years of observation) in which they occur.

 Each (age-specific) value in the ID function in Figure 1 was computed from the dynamic population experience in which "a population (...) with turnover of membership moves over (7 years of) calendar time, with all members being candidates throughout (so that the transition at issue is among the mechanisms of removal of individuals from the candidate population)."
-Alternatively, an ID can can be derived from a cohort experience, "in which an enumerable set of individuals, all candidates initially, moves over the risk period.'
-As in the dynamic case, the cohort experience can be segregated by age or time to yield an ID function, rather than a single ID value.
+Alternatively, an ID can can be derived from a cohort experience, "in which Table 1: Incidence density (ID), calculated for (successively smaller) intervals, of width Δt , centered on 3 different ages